Courtney Upshaw

-Courtney Tremaine Upshaw (born December 13, 1989) is an American former professional football player who was an outside linebacker in the National Football League (NFL).
+Courtney Tremaine Upshaw (born December 13, 1989) is an American former professional football player who was a linebacker in the National Football League (NFL).
 He played college football for the Alabama Crimson Tide, earning first-team All-American honors in 2011.
 He was selected by the Baltimore Ravens in the second round of the 2012 NFL draft.

 Early life

 Upshaw attended Eufaula High School, where he played for the Eufaula Tigers high school football team under head coach Dan Klages.
 In his junior season, Upshaw posted 96 tackles and three interceptions as he helped lead Eufaula to a 14–1 season record, including the Tigers first state championship finale appearances since 1981.
 They lost 10–7 to Athens.
 As a senior, Upshaw had 95 solo tackles, 65 assists, including 22 for loss and seven sacks to go with three fumble recoveries.
 He also had 20 receptions for 496 yards and three touchdowns as a tight end.
 He was the Alabama Class 5A Lineman of the Year by the Alabama Sports Writers Association and ASWA Class 5A All-State selection in 2007.
 Upshaw was ranked as a four-star prospect and ninth in the state of Alabama by Rivals.com.